rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## Can any token be bridged over?

-Only whitelisted tokens can cross the bridge, this curated list is used to avoid malicious contracts and ddos attacks.
+Only whitelisted tokens can cross the bridge, this curated list is used to avoid malicious contracts and DDoS attacks.

 ## What are the fees for converting original tokens to Side Tokens and vice-versa?
 Who will be paying these fees?